mejiaj/mejiaj/src/pages/blog/post/09-06-2025-gh-actions.md

 ## Highlights/results

-Now it's much clearer on what's being run, actions aren't run if unrelated files are changed, and I got to add a composite action to save two steps for setting up and installing node.
+Now, it's much clearer on what each action does, unrelated changes don't trigger tests, and the composite action saves two steps for setting up and installing node.

 ## What I learned

-Composite actions were trickier than I expected and I wish the docs had more realistic examples, but it was worth the effort.
+Composite actions were trickier to setup than I expected.
+I wish the docs had more realistic examples.
+Still, it was worth the effort to add concurrency and composite actions.

 Concurrency and ignoring unrelated files is something that I'll look into more of my future scripts because that could save a lot of time and resources over time.

 ## Conclusion

-I'm happy I got to update my actions, improve performance and readability, and learn about composite actions.
+Updating the GitHub actions made them faster and easier to read.
+I learned a lot about composite actions and workflow performance.

-Here's the final file action below if you want to use it as a reference:
+I've added the final workflow below if you want to use it as a reference:

 ```yml
 # .github/workflows/ci.yml